gbendy/sonarrToRSS/README.md

 ### From Source

-Sonarr to RSS required Node.js 20 or later and can be run directly from a repository clone.
+Sonarr to RSS requires Node.js 20 or later and can be run directly from a repository clone.

 ```
 git clone https://github.com/gbendy/sonarrToRSS.git